-In order to reduce the amount of waste deposited in landfills and to reuse significant quantities of materials of different types, but especially with the aim of reducing pollution and environmental impact, it is constantly being considered all types of packaging materials, regardless of the type of the base material from which it is made, and to the processes of recycling all types of packaging at the end of its life cycle (packaging waste), regardless of the area of origin where it was generated (in industry, trade, institutions, the service sector, housing or any other sources).
+In order to reduce the amount of waste deposited in landfills and to reuse significant quantities of materials of different types, but especially with the aim of reducing pollution and environmental impact, all types of packaging materials are constantly being considered, regardless of the base material from which they are made, as well as the processes of recycling all types of packaging at the end of their life cycle (packaging waste), regardless of the area of origin where they were generated (in industry, trade, institutions, the service sector, housing, or any other sources).
 EU Member States use a range of economic instruments to provide incentives for waste recycling, including incentives through extended producer responsibility schemes and requirements for producers or responsible producer organizations to adopt waste prevention plans.

-Despite all these investments, however, in some countries the recycling rate of packaging waste is quite low.
-During the period 2013- 2022, the recycling rates of packaging waste in the EU, on average, was 62.69 %.
-Among the Member States, Slovenia (66.66%), Belgium (81.65%) and the Netherlands (75.19%) the recycling rates of packaging waste.
-In contrast, less the recycling rates of packaging waste in Malta (37.05%), Hungary (48.42%) and Romania (50.28%).
+Despite all these investments, however, in some countries, the recycling rate of packaging waste is quite low.
+During the period 2013-2022, the average recycling rates of packaging waste in the EU, was 62.69 %.
+Among the Member States, Slovenia (66.66%), Belgium (81.65%), and the Netherlands (75.19%) had the highest recycling rates of packaging waste.
+In contrast, the lowest recycling rates of packaging waste were recorded in Malta (37.05%), Hungary (48.42%) and Romania (50.28%).

-For the analyzed period, the EU 27 countries average for the percentage of recycling rates of packaging waste varied quite a bit, starting from 65.4% in 2013, with some insignificant increases up to 67.6 in 2017, and then remained relatively within the same parameters, the percentage in 2022 being 65.74%.
+For the analysed period, the EU-27 average recycling rate of packaging waste varied quite a bit, starting from 65.4% in 2013, with some insignificant increases up to 67.6% in 2017, and then remained relatively stable, the percentage in 2022 being 65.74%.